Ancient Philippi, Greece: A Guide to the Archaeological Site

 Philippi remained an important member of the Macedonian kingdom until the fall of the Antigonid dynasty during the Third Macedonian War in about 168 BCE.
 Now under the control of the Romans, nearby Amphipolis was designated the capital city of the new Eastern Macedonian State, removing much of Philippi’s influence in the region.

-Following the battle, Philippi became a Roman colony and experienced an influx in its population, with various constructions and monuments being added to its infrastructure at this time.
+Following the battle, Philippi became a Roman colony and experienced an influx in its population, with various constructions and monuments being added to its infrastructure at this time, including a central square that connected major roads and civic buildings.

 Sculpture of a monk